 Burkina Faso has long been a country in turmoil, struggling with years of political unrest and military dictatorship.
 The ousting of President Blaise Compaoré in 2014 after 27 years marked another turbulent chapter in its history.
-Burkina Faso remains one of the world's least developed countries, where nearly 80% of the population engages in subsistence farming.
+Burkina Faso remains one of the world's least developed countries, where nearly 80% of the population engage in subsistence farming.

 The region is increasingly becoming a battleground for geopolitical influence among Western powers and Russia, exacerbating already existing problems.
-The human rights situation in the country dramatically worsened in 2022 and continued its downward trajectory into 2023, as documented by Human Rights Watch, Amnesty International, and the International Crisis Group.
+The human rights situation in the country dramatically worsened in 2022 and continued its downward trajectory into 2024, as documented by Human Rights Watch, Amnesty International, and the International Crisis Group.
 Burkina Faso has become a victim of the expansion of jihadist activity, organized crime, and corruption, adding another layer of complexity to its dire situation.

 The nation has witnessed a surge in brutal attacks by Islamist armed groups, resulting in numerous civilian and military casualties.
-These militant groups include but are not limited to Jamaat Nusrat al-Islam wal Muslimeen (JNIM), Islamic State West Africa (ISWA), Islamic State Greater Sahara (ISGS), al-Qaeda in the Islamic Maghreb (AQIM), al-Murabitoun, Ansar Dine, and Boko Haram.
+These militant groups include but are not limited to Jama'at Nusrat al-Islam wal-Muslimin (JNIM), Islamic State West Africa (ISWA), Islamic State Greater Sahara (ISGS), al-Qaeda in the Islamic Maghreb (AQIM), Al-Mourabitoun, Ansar Dine, and Boko Haram.
 This rise in jihadist activity has caused internal displacement to soar, affecting nearly 2 million people, or approximately 10% of the nation's population.

 Political instability has further deteriorated the landscape, with two military coups destabilizing governance structures.
 The first coup in January 2022 ousted President Roch Marc Christian Kaboré, leading to the establishment of a Transition Government.
 However, a second coup in October 2022, led by Captain Ibrahim Traoré, replaced this government with his own military regime.
+Burkina Faso, along with Mali and Niger, announced its withdrawal from the Economic Community of West African States (ECOWAS) in early 2024.
+This decision was driven by the military juntas governing these countries, who argued that ECOWAS had strayed from its original ideals and had imposed harsh sanctions on their nations.
+They accused the bloc of being influenced by foreign powers and failing to support them in their fight against terrorism and insecurity.
+The countries also withdrew from the G5 Sahel alliance and instead formed a defense pact called the "Alliance of Sahel States" to ensure mutual protection against both internal and external threats.